Teaching Residency Program expands K-12 students’ learning experience by bringing artists to the classroom.

 Visual teaching artist Elly Bates will lead the art and literacy program My Community and Me, in which students are prompted to explore how they see themselves within their communities and environment.

-Bates will work with students in Torres Eskew’s eighth-grade English language arts class at Pine Bluff Junior High School from Sept.
+Bates will work with students in Sherita Thomas' sixth-grade English language arts class at Watson Chapel Middle School from May 5-9, 2025.
+She worked with Torres Eskew’s eighth-grade English language arts class at Pine Bluff Junior High School from Sept.
 30–Oct.
-4, and Sherita Thomas sixth-grade English language arts class at Watson Chapel Middle School from March 3-7.
+4, 2024.

-This project will encourage reflection and retrospection of themselves and to develop an awareness of others and their surroundings.
-It will also provide scholars an opportunity to use their voice through art.
+This project encourages reflection and retrospection of themselves and developing an awareness of others and their surroundings.
+It provides scholars an opportunity to use their voice through art.

 Scholars will be strategically guided through conversations that are designed to develop a community of empathy and understanding while talking through difficult topics.
 They will use journaling to write out their answers to questions that they will have during the program’s activity, giving them the ability to formulate their words before engaging in conversation.
 At the end of each session, the students will write another journal entry about how the conversations have either strengthened their opinions, gave new perspectives, or even changed their opinions.
 Having young scholars write and read daily in this program will help strengthen literacy skills by encouraging them to analyze a question and write out a response that articulates their opinions and perspectives.